radiatecode/dachartjs/README.md

    > Check the sample code [here](examples/TEMPLATE-EXAMPLE-1.md)
  - **apiChartScript($url, $fireEventElementId = null, ...$filterElementIds)** : generate back-end configured chart and ajax scripts.
 It loads chart data & labels via ajax.
     It also allows update or refresh the chart via firing js click event.
-    > For api chart response you have to use [ChartResponse Facade](src/Facades/ChartResponse.php)
+    > **For api chart response you have to use [ChartResponse Facade](src/Facades/ChartResponse.php)**

-    >  If you just want to load chart data by ajax then only pass value to 1st arg.
+    >  If you just want to load chart data by ajax then only pass value to 1st argument.
     >> **Check the sample Code [here](examples/TEMPLATE-EXAMPLE-2.md)**

-    > If you want to update the chart based on some input values then you have to pass a trigger ID in the 2nd arg and input IDs
+    > If you want to update the chart based on some input values then you have to pass a trigger ID in the 2nd argument and input IDs
-    In the 3rd arg.
+    In the 3rd argument.
     >> **Check the sample Code [here](examples/TEMPLATE-EXAMPLE-3.md)**

 ## Generate chart by dedicated class
 Run the command to create a chart class

-    php artisan make:dachart MonthlyCompletionChart
+    php artisan make:dachart MonthlyCompletionChart This will create a dedicated chart class under **App\Charts** namespace.

 ### Sample Code:
 ```php